Helsya Maeisyaroh

-Helsya Maeisyaroh (born 7 May 2005) is an Indonesian footballer who plays as a midfielder for Persis Women and the Indonesia women's national team.
+Helsya Maeisyaroh (born 7 May 2005) is an Indonesian footballer who plays as a midfielder for Kelana United and the Indonesia women's national team.

 Club career

 Arema

-In February 2022, Helsya signed a contract with Liga 1 Putri club Arema Putri.
+In February 2022, Helsya signed a contract with Women's Liga 1 club Arema Putri.

-Persis
+Persis Solo

 In mid 2022, Persis Solo founded their women's team.
 Helsya was one of many players announced in May 2022 for their first season.

+Kelana United

+On 14 August 2025, it was officially announced that Helsya has signed with Kelana United.

 International career

 Helsya represented Indonesia at the 2022 AFC Women's Asian Cup.

-On 10 October 2022, Helsya scored her debut goal against Singapore from the kick-off distance, in the 92nd minute of the match, in a 2-1 win in a friendly match.
+On 10 October 2022, Helsya scored her debut goal against Singapore from the kick-off distance, in the 92nd minute of the match, in a 2–1 win in a friendly match.